petersatsuse/azure-compute-docs/articles/virtual-machines/linux/expand-disks.md

 ## Expand a disk partition and filesystem

-There are many tools that might be used to perform the partition resizing.
-The tools detailed in the remainder of this article are the same tools that are used by certain automated processes, such as cloud-init.
+You can use many tools to perform partition resizing.
+The tools detailed in the remainder of this article are the same ones that certain automated processes use, such as cloud-init.
 As described here, the `growpart` tool with the `gdisk` package provides universal compatibility with GPT disks because older versions of some tools such as `fdisk` didn't support GPT.

 ### Detect a changed disk size

-If a data disk was expanded without downtime by using the procedure mentioned previously, the reported disk size doesn't change until the device is rescanned.
+If you used the previously mentioned procedure to expand a data disk without downtime, the reported disk size doesn't change until the device is rescanned.
 Rescanning normally happens only during the boot process.
 To call this rescan on demand, use the following procedure.
 When you use the methods in this article, notice that in this example the data disk is currently `/dev/sda` and was resized from 256 GiB to 512 GiB.

 1. Identify the currently recognized size on the first line of output from `fdisk -l /dev/sda`: